sammooreprogramming/Exemplary-README-Creator/All/Develop/README.md

 This application's license category is: MIT.
 If you have questions, please consult the documentation at [License: MIT](https://opensource.org/licenses/MIT).

-# GitHub Information
+# Questions

-Here is the link to the GitHub page: a.
+Here is the link to my GitHub page: l, and you can reach me for more information at l.

 # Tests

-To run tests use the following command: a.
+To run tests use the following command: l.

 #